-- 8.20 Allotments are important to those of the local community who value the opportunity to grow their own food.
-The existing allotment sites within the Parish are located at Greenwood Park, Watford Road (Chiswell Green), Burydell Lane (Park Street) and Park Street Lane (Park Street).
-They provide 107 plots, or 2.7 ha, and are included within the Local Green Space policy to ensure their ongoing protection The St Albans Green Spaces report33 suggests that there is a deficit of allotment space in St Stephen, where the local quantity standard requires 5.5 ha.
+- 8.21 Allotments are important to those of the local community who value the opportunity to grow their own food.
+There are three allotment sites in the Parish, however the St Albans Green Spaces report40 suggests that there is a deficit of allotment space, where the local quantity standard requires 5.5 ha.
 Across the Parish, 44% of properties are within the required distance from an allotment.
-The accessibility report suggests that Bricket Wood and Park Street are the main areas outside this, thus requiring additional provision. - 8.21 Whilst allotments are an important source of space for growing, they are often not in the most convenient location for all users, and plots are often too large for users' needs.
+The accessibility report suggests that Bricket Wood and Park Street are the main areas outside this, thus requiring additional provision. - 8.22 Whilst allotments are an important source of space for growing, they are often not in the most convenient location for all users, and plots are often too large for users' needs.
 An alternative solution is the concept of community growing spaces.
 These can be designed into new developments and thus become closer to residents' homes and, as the name suggests, involve collective growing by residents.
-More specific guidance can be found at:

-33 Detailed Local Plan Technical Report, Green Spaces, St Albans, 2016
+40 Detailed Local Plan Technical Report, Green Spaces, St Albans, 2016: